Lineplot using Seaborn in Python

 Seaborn is an amazing visualization library for statistical graphics plotting in Python.
 It provides default styles and color palettes to make statistical plots more attractive.
-It is built on the top of matplotlib library and also closely integrated to the data structures from pandas.
+It is built on the top of matplotlib library and also closely integrated into the data structures from pandas.

 Visual representation of a dataset must be chosen according to the dataset or the type of answer we want from the plot.
-Scatter plots are highly preferred for visualising statistical relationships.
-But when it comes to a data which is varying with time (or continuous variable), scatter plots are not a good choice.
+Scatter plots are highly preferred for visualizing statistical relationships.
+But when it comes to data which is varying with time (or continuous variable), scatter plots are not a good choice.
 Instead, in Seaborn, lineplot() or relplot() with kind = ‘line’ must be preferred.
 Line plots give annotation to each of the points and plus helps in customizing markers, line style, and legends.

 Syntax: seaborn.lineplot(x=None, y=None, hue=None, size=None, style=None, data=None, palette=None, hue_order=None, hue_norm=None, sizes=None, size_order=None, size_norm=None, dashes=True, markers=None, style_order=None, units=None, estimator=’mean’, ci=95, n_boot=1000, seed=None, sort=True, err_style=’band’, err_kws=None, legend=’brief’, ax=None, **kwargs)

 x, y: Input data variables; must be numeric.